preciofishbone/OmniaFx/src/ScriptSamples/SharePointListViewer/readme.md

 - Should work with any list and site as long you have access to it and don't try to fetch columns (fields) that are not supported
 - Sort based on multi-level object values (field name with multiple dots - like createdBy.user.email)
 - Supports display up to 3rd level (like, well - createdBy.user.email)
+- Header photo in the toolbar section - change it in the HTML area
+- "link" -type columns work as download/link buttons

 Feel free to tweak as you see fit, this is just a starting point :)